-In order to provide liquidity for the payment of the principal of and interest on maturing Notes, the State has entered into the Credit Agreement with the Liquidity Facility Providers.
+In order to provide liquidity for the payment of the principal of and interest on maturing Notes, the State has entered into the Credit Agreement with the Liquidity Facility Provider.

-Pursuant to the Credit Agreement, the Liquidity Facility Providers are severally and not jointly obligated, subject to certain conditions, to make Advances in amounts equal to their respective percentages of the line of credit from time to time on any business day during the term of the Credit Agreement, only for providing funds to pay the principal of and interest on the Notes on the maturity date thereof to the extent that proceeds of other Notes, or other moneys on deposit in the Note Fund held by the Issuing and Paying Agent for the Notes, are not available.
-The respective percentages are currently 60% for State Street and 40% for CalSTRS.
-The aggregate principal amount of all Advances made on any date may not exceed the outstanding commitment amount under the Credit Agreement (currently \$175 million), as such amount may be increased or decreased from time to time.
-The program resolution for the Notes requires that the commitment amount cannot be less than the sum of the outstanding Notes, plus the interest to accrue on such Notes to maturity, plus the aggregate principal amount of all outstanding Advances provided by the Liquidity Facility Providers.
+Pursuant to the Credit Agreement, the Liquidity Facility Provider is obligated, subject to certain conditions, to make advances from a line of credit (Advances) from time to time on any business day during the term of the Credit Agreement, which Advances may only be used to provide funds to pay the principal of and interest on the Notes on the maturity date thereof to the extent that proceeds of roll-over Notes, or other moneys on deposit in the Note Fund held by the Issuing and Paying Agent for the Notes, are not available.
+The aggregate principal amount of all Advances made on any date may not exceed the outstanding commitment amount under the Credit Agreement (currently \$120 million), as such amount may be increased or decreased from time to time.
+The CP Program Resolution requires that the commitment amount cannot be less than the sum of the outstanding Notes, plus the interest to accrue on such Notes to maturity, plus the aggregate principal amount of all outstanding Advances provided by the Liquidity Facility Provider.

 If the amounts on deposit in the Note Fund are insufficient for payment of principal or interest on the Notes when due, then the Issuing and Paying Agent shall make a draw on the line of credit under the Credit Agreement to provide money for such payment.
-The obligation of the Liquidity Facility Providers to make pro rata advances when a draw is made is subject to certain conditions and may terminate or be suspended immediately without notice or demand and without payment of Notes outstanding upon the occurrence of certain events.
+The obligation of the Liquidity Facility Provider to make advances when a draw is made is subject to certain conditions and may be terminated or be suspended immediately without notice or demand and without payment of Notes outstanding upon the occurrence of certain events.

-The Credit Agreement currently terminates on April 25, 2016.
+The Credit Agreement currently terminates on April 20, 2019.
 The Credit Agreement provides that the termination date may be extended, if the parties agree.
-Alternatively, the State is permitted to replace the Credit Agreement with another comparable agreement or agreements with any other liquidity facility provider provided that such substitution meets all required qualifications, including, but not limited to, written evidence from each rating agency which, at the request of the State, is then rating the Notes and which is then also rating the provider (or its guarantor) of the proposed substitute liquidity facility to the effect that the substitution of the Liquidity Facility will not by itself result in a withdrawal, suspension, or reduction of its ratings of the Notes from those which then prevail.
+Alternatively, the State is permitted to replace the Credit Agreement with another comparable agreement or agreements with any other liquidity facility provider provided that such substitution meets all required qualifications set forth in the CP Program Resolution, including, but not limited to, written evidence from each rating agency (two at a minimum) which, at the request of the State, is then rating the Notes and which is then also rating the provider (or its guarantor) of the proposed substitute liquidity facility to the effect that the substitution of the Liquidity Facility will not by itself result in a withdrawal, suspension, or reduction of its ratings of the Notes from those which then prevail.

-The State has delivered a promissory note (Promissory Notes) to each Liquidity Facility Provider, evidencing its obligation to repay all Advances.
-Each Promissory Note ranks equally with the Notes and is payable solely from Program Income deposited into the Subordinated Debt Service Fund, as provided for in the resolutions authorizing the Notes.
-Likewise, new Promissory Notes would be issued to the providers of any substituted Liquidity Facility.
-Any such substituted Liquidity Facility Agreement may have covenants, conditions to borrowing and other provisions different from those referred to above for the existing Liquidity Facility.
+The State has delivered a promissory note (Promissory Notes) to the Liquidity Facility Provider evidencing its obligation to repay all Advances.
+The Promissory Note ranks equally with the Notes and is payable solely from Program Income deposited into the Subordinated Debt Service Fund, as provided for in the resolutions authorizing the Notes.
+Likewise, new Promissory Notes would be issued to the provider of any substituted Liquidity Facility.
+Any such substituted Liquidity Facility Agreement may have covenants, events of default, conditions to borrowing and other provisions different from those referred to above for the existing Liquidity Facility.

-The State will notify the Dealers of any change in the Liquidity Facility.
-The State will also notify the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system of any change in the Liquidity Facility.
+The State will notify the Dealers of any change in the Liquidity Facility or provider thereof.
+The State will also notify the Municipal Securities Rulemaking Board (MSRB) through its Electronic Municipal Market Access (EMMA) system of any change in the Liquidity Facility or provider thereof.